djeada/Linux-Notes/notes/processes.md

 <h1>Processes</h1>
 We create "processes" when we interact with Linux.
+A new process is created every time you execute a command, open an application, or launch a system service.
 A process is just a numbered instance of a running program.
 Many processes can run concurrently on modern systems.
 The OS quickly swithces between various processes running on the CPU.
-Multicore CPU's can acutually execute many processes at the same time.
-Each core quickly switches between various processes.
+Multicore CPU's can even execute many processes at the same time.
+On those machines each core quickly switches between various processes.

 There two types of processes: